abpframework/abp/docs/en/UI/Angular/Chart-Component.md

 }
 ```

-> **Important Note**: Changing the data without creating a new data instance does not trigger change detection.
+> **Important Note**: Changing the chart data without creating a new data instance does not trigger change detection.
 In order to chart to redraw itself, a new data object needs to be created.

 See the result: